Italian Destination wedding photographer – Emiliano Russo

-Discover your dream Italian wedding photographer.
-Emiliano Russo offers custom packages & pricing for Tuscany, Amalfi, Como & beyond.
+Discover my editorial and dreamy wedding photographer in Italy.
+I offer custom packages & pricing for Tuscany, Amalfi, Como & beyond.
 Get stunning photos!

 Italian Wedding Photographer captures a beautiful outdoor ceremony at a historic villa with guests seated, bride and groom at the altar